sommaalessandra/IntelliFlowTwin/mobilityvenv/README.md

 # City Emulator
+Having no direct access to city sensor and actuators, the **City Emulator** is introduced to overcome this limitation by emulating traffic flow data and control mechanism.
 The City Emulator is implemented through two Python components in this folder:

 1. **`MobilityVirtualEnvironment.py`**: Emulates behavior of the real city system of Bologna.
 Using real traffic data obtained from Bologna Open Data, the component emulates the traffic loop sensors that measure the number of passing cars.